rnvannatta/vanity-scheme/manual/transport-ephemerons.md

 Procedure: (transport-guardian-poll! guardian).
 Removes and returns one signaled transport pair from the transport guardian.
 If it is empty, #f is returned.
 Note, the transport pair may possibly be broken.

-Procedure: (transport-guardian-reset! guardian transport-pair luggage).
-If the pair is in the guardian's queue, it is removed.
-Then it updates the transport pair's luggage, and resets its signaled status.
-It is an error to call this procedure with a different guardian than the one the transport-pair was created with.

-Procedure: (transport-guardian-drop! guardian transport-pair).
-The transport-pair ceases to be a ward of the guardian, and if signaled will not go to the guardian.
-If the pair is in the guardian's queue, it is removed.
-The dissolution is irrevokable: it is an error to later call transport-pair-reset! on the pair with the guardian.

 ## Universal Key-Datum Pair Procedures

 These procedures work on all 6 of the datatypes in this SRFI.